 - 1. Serve as League's senior lobbyist: Lead and coordinate lobbying for the annual General Assembly Session, including advocacy alerts, scheduling testimony, etc. - 2.
 Work with LWV-VA Executive Committee and Issue Group Leaders to determine LWV-VA legislative priorities for the General Assembly Session. - 3.
 Assists in coordinating Issue Groups; if Issue Group and Task Force Coordinator position is established, oversee that position. - 4.
 Identify Pre-Session, WLRTs, and League Day speakers with assistance of Issue Group leaders and State Events Coordinator (or person serving in that role) and relay that information to the President. - 5.
 Register annually as a lobbyist in May.
 Registration expires annually on April 30.
-Registration is required for organizations with lobbying expenses exceeding \$500 annually. - Create, update, and maintain a calendar of important dates and deadlines related to the Advocacy Director position, to be stored on the Advocacy Director's google drive and provided to successor.
+Registration is required for organizations with lobbying expenses exceeding \$500 annually.
+Should a change in the Advocacy Director or Co-Director occur during the course of the year, the registration will be updated accordingly. - Create, update, and maintain a calendar of important dates and deadlines related to the Advocacy Director position, to be stored on the Advocacy Director's google drive and provided to successor.